hippocrat-dao/hippo-protocol/docs/docs/delegators/delegator-guide-cli.md

 **Do not lose or share your 12 words with anyone.
 To prevent theft or loss of funds, it is best to ensure that you keep multiple copies of your mnemonic, and store it in a safe, secure place and that only you know how to access.
 If someone is able to gain access to your mnemonic, they will be able to gain access to your private keys and control the accounts associated with them.**
 :::

-The address is a public string with a human-readable prefix (e.g. `cosmos10snjt8dmpr5my0h76xj48ty80uzwhraqalu4eg`) that identifies your account.
+The address is a public string with a human-readable prefix (e.g. `hippo10snjt8dmpr5my0h76xj48ty80uzwhraqalu4eg`) that identifies your account.
 When someone wants to send you funds, they send it to your address.
 It is computationally infeasible to find the private key associated with a given address.

 ### Restoring an Account from the Fundraiser

 :::tip
-*NOTE: This section only concerns fundraiser participants*
+_NOTE: This section only concerns fundraiser participants_
 :::

 If you participated in the fundraiser, you should be in possession of a 12-words mnemonic.
 Newly generated mnemonics use 24 words, but 12-word mnemonics are also compatible with all the Cosmos tools.

 #### On a Ledger Device

-At the core of a ledger device, there is a mnemonic used to generate accounts on multiple blockchains (including the Cosmos Hub).
+At the core of a ledger device, there is a mnemonic used to generate accounts on multiple blockchains (including the Hippo Protocol).
 Usually, you will create a new mnemonic when you initialize your ledger device.
 However, it is possible to tell the ledger device to use a mnemonic provided by the user instead.
 Let us go ahead and see how you can input the mnemonic you obtained during the fundraiser as the seed of your ledger device.

 :::warning
-*NOTE: To do this, **it is preferable to use a brand new ledger device.**.
+\*NOTE: To do this, **it is preferable to use a brand new ledger device.**.
 Indeed, there can be only one mnemonic per ledger device.
 If, however, you want to use a ledger that is already initialized with a seed, you can reset it by going in `Settings`>`Device`>`Reset All`. **Please note that this will wipe out the seed currently stored on the device.
-If you have not properly secured the associated mnemonic, you could lose your funds!!!***
+If you have not properly secured the associated mnemonic, you could lose your funds!!!\***
 :::

 The following steps need to be performed on an un-initialized ledger device: